 - “x-api-key”: Add the API key for secured access if you have enabled it in step 3.

 - Scope: You can choose to incorporate this widget in either All Content Types or Specific Content Types.
 Selecting the latter option displays a list of content types from which you can select the required ones.

 - Click Save.
 This will create your custom widget.

 Once you have added your custom widget, you can use it in your entries of the selected content type(s).
 To use the custom widget log in to your Contentstack account and perform the following steps:

 - Click on the content type for which you have enabled the custom widget.

-- Click on an entry.
+Click on an entry.
 You will see the Widgets dropdown at the top.
-Click on it and select Google Analytics.
+Click on it and select Webpage Traffic Overview.

 Note: Make sure that the URL that you provide is a live published page.